Luminarlab/compose-cardstack/README.md

 - [Contributing](#contributing)

 ## Description
-Just a fun made version of the Tinder Cards using the newest tool Jetpack Compose
+Use SwipeableCard like Tinder Cards in Jetpack Compose.
+This project was originally forked from [DavideC00](https://github.com/davideC00/CardStack)

 ## Overview
 ![MainGif](./docs/cardstack.gif)